whatsdd/Wikipedia_Dictionary_Creator/README.md

 ## Installation

 This script requires no external dependencies beyond Python's standard library.
+Simply download and run python3 Wikipedia-Wordlist-Generator.py inside the directory or with full path.

 ### Clone the repository: